jhee514/MovieRecommendations/README.md

-# Projects
+# Movie Recommendation

-Personal projects for practice Python, Django, SQLite, etc..
+Repository of series of prep projects for project MovieFocusingYou.